 If your transmitter only has a 3.5mm input, then you will need an RCA to 3.5mm adapter to connect the receiver to the transmitter.
 Once you have the inputs for the transmitter connected, plug the AC power adapter into it and a power outlet.

-Using a separate amplifier (More common)
+Using a Separate Amplifier (More Common)

-Using a receiving unit with a built-in amplifier (Less common).
+Using a Receiving Unit with a Built-in Amplifier (Less Common)

 If the receiving unit happens to contain a built-in amplifier (not likely), then making the connections is very simple.
-Connect speaker wire from the receiving unit to the speakers.
+Connect the speaker wire from the receiving unit to the speakers.
 Then connect power to the receiver.

-Some speakers simply plug into a wall outlet and use an internal amp as a power source, thus it only requires an audio source to actually output sound.
+Some speakers simply plug into a wall outlet and use an internal amp as a power source, thus it only requires an audio source to output sound.
 With an active speaker, your wireless receiver doesn’t need an amplifier.

 Just connect RCAs from the receiving unit to the speaker and voila, your speakers are working wirelessly.
 Also, you will still need to connect the power adapter for the receiving unit.
-There really isn’t any way around that.
+There isn’t any way around that.